hyperledger-cacti/cacti/docs/docs/cactus/packages/cactus-cmd-api-server.md

       // npm package name of the plugin you are installing
       // Since this will be imported at runtime, you are responsible for
       // installing the package yourself prior to launching the API server.
-      packageName: "@hyperledger/cactus-plugin-keychain-vault",
+      packageName: "@hyperledger/cactus-plugin-keychain-memory",
-      // The REMOTE value means that a different plugin factory will be imported and
+      // The LOCAL value means that the plugin factory will be imported and
       // called to obtain the plugin instance.
-This way plugins can support them
-      // being imported by the API server regardless of the language the plugin
-      // was written in.
-      type: PluginImportType.REMOTE,
+      type: PluginImportType.LOCAL,
       // The INSTALL value means that the plugin will be installed instead of
       // only instantiate it
       action: PluginImportAction.INSTALL,